Garrett Cooper Player Props: Marlins vs. Twins

 Twins Pitching Rankings (2022)

-- The Twins had a 3.98 team ERA that ranked 19th across all MLB pitching staffs.
+- The Twins had the 19th-ranked team ERA across all league pitching staffs (3.98).

-- Twins pitchers combined to surrender 184 total home runs at a clip of 1.1 per game (21st in the league).
+- Twins pitchers combined to allow 184 total home runs last year (1.1 per game).
+That ranked 21st in baseball.

-- Maeda gets the call to start for the Twins, his first of the season.
+- Lopez (1-0) takes the mound for the Twins to make his second start of the season.

-- The 34-year-old right-hander makes his season debut and pitches for the first time in more than a year.
+- His last time out was on Thursday against the Kansas City Royals, when the right-hander tossed 5 1/3 scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.